BornToBeRoot/NETworkManager/docs/Documentation/01_Application/10_PowerShell.md

 With **PowerShell** you can start PowerShell consoles on the local computer or connect to remote computers via [PowerShell Remoting](https://learn.microsoft.com/en-us/powershell/scripting/learn/ps101/08-powershell-remoting){:target="\_blank"}.
 The integration of PowerShell with NETworkManger supports tabs and profiles for hosts.

+Right-click on the tab will open the context menu with the following options:

+- **Reconnect** - Restart the PowerShell console (and reconnect to the remote computer).
+- **Resize** - Resize the PowerShell console to the current view size (if connected).

 {: .note}
 Windows PowerShell and PowerShell Core are supported.
 Indructions for installing PowerShell Core can be found on the [official website](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?){:target="\_blank"}.